YetOpen/certbot-zimbra/README.md

 The command line parameters were changed with v0.7. `-r/--renew-only` was renamed to `-d/--deploy-only`, and `-d` was changed to `-H`.
 This is a BREAKING change so please update your crontabs and any other places they are used.
 Some new parameters were added, though they won't break backwards-compatibility, they add new features.
 Refer to the usage and/or the changelog for more information.

-### Limitations

-The script doesn't handle multiple domains configured with SNI (see #8).
-You can still request a single certificate for multiple hostnames.

 # Installation

 ## Requirements